MaFalana/Lidar-Surface-Generator-20250902/docs/TASKS.md

-# TASKS.md - LiDAR Surface Generator Frontend
+# TASKS.md - LiDAR Breakline Generator Frontend

 ## Session Context
-Successfully built a responsive React/TypeScript frontend for the LiDAR Surface Generator API.
-The application provides a clean interface matching HWC Engineering branding with full functionality for uploading, processing, and downloading point cloud data.
+Successfully built a responsive React/TypeScript frontend for the LiDAR Breakline Generator API.
+The application provides a clean interface matching HWC Engineering branding with full functionality for uploading, processing, and downloading breakline data.

 API is deployed at: https://surface-gen-api.purplebush-adcf4e3b.eastus.azurecontainerapps.io/ Azure Blob Storage is configured with automatic file maintenance handled by the API.